Sarahw709/Art101_Final/README.md

    ```
    http://localhost:3000/api/test-email?email=your@email.com
    ```
-   This will send a test email to verify your SMTP configuration is correct.
+   This will send a test email to verify your Resend configuration is correct.

 2. **Check Email Status** - See the current email configuration and statistics:
    ```